 Book Festival in the News

-Festival plans to return to Columbia-Greene Community College in 2026 Saturday, May 2, 2026, 10 a.m.-3 p.m.
+• Returning to Columbia-Greene Community College Saturday, May 2, 2026, 10 a.m.-3 p.m.

 FREE BOOKS FOR EVERY CHILD

-AUTHOR SCHOOL VISITS
+ON FRIDAY: AUTHOR SCHOOL VISITS

 The HCBF looks forward to partnering with other local school districts in the future.
 Schools interested in hosting an author or illustrator should visit the HCBF website here.